TATU-hacker/Real-Time-Intrusion-Detection-in-IoT-Networks/README.md

-# Real-Time Intrusion Detection in IoT Networks: A Hybrid Framework of Offline ML and Online DL
+# Hybrid Model for Intrusion Detection in IoT Networks: Combining Offline Stability with Online Adaptability